gdimtsas/gedim21.github.io/_posts/2022-05-30-new-solidity-project-using-hardhat-and-typescript.markdown

 ---
-title: "Setup a Solidity project using Hardhat and Typescript "
+title: Setup a Solidity project using Hardhat and Typescript
 description: A tutorial on how to create a new project for smart contracts development using Solidity, Hardhat and Typescript
 date: 2022-05-29 16:33:54 +0200
 header: